HackTricks-wiki/hacktricks/cloud-security/aws-security.md

 Please, note that in this case **the key is managed by AWS** (rotation only every 3 years).
 If you use your own key you willbe able to rotate, disable and apply access control.

 **Server-side encryption with KMS managed keys, SSE-KMS:** This method allows S3 to use the key management service to generate your data encryption keys.
 KMS gives you a far greater flexibility of how your keys are managed.
-For example, you are able to disable, rotate, and apply access controls to the CMK, and order to against their usage using AWS Cloud Trail.&#x20;
+For example, you are able to disable, rotate, and apply access controls to the CMK, and order to against their usage using AWS Cloud Trail.

 * Encryption:
   * S3 request data keys from KMS CMK